 A current challenge in clinical NEC research is the high variation in feeding practices.
 It is clear that consistency in approach to feeding intolerance, feeding advancement and breast milk promotion all impact NEC.
 SFPs address a consistent approach to the: (1) preferred feeding substance; (2) advancement and fortification of feeding; (3) criteria to stop and specifying how to re-start feedings once held; (4) identification and handling of feeding intolerance; and (5) initiation and duration of trophic feeding.
 SFPs are simple, inexpensive, effective, and transmissible methods for prevention of postnatal growth restriction in premature infants.

-In 2015, a total of 482 infants were enrolled in a feeding bundle study, which was a prospective, quality improvement project to standardize a protocol for initiating and advancing enteral feeds, and to improve the nutritional care of neonates admitted to the NICU[55].
-In this study, the feeding bundle included breast milk feeding, initiating feedings within 24 h of birth, fortification of breast milk with additional calcium, phosphorus and vitamin D, and the use of trophic feeding for five days for ELBW infants followed by daily increases of 10 to 20 mL/kg per day if criteria for tolerance are met.
-The rate of NEC after bundle implementation was decreased as compared to their baseline rate of NEC prior to bundle implementation.
-Therefore, the authors suggest that early initiation and advancement of enteral feedings does not increase the risk of NEC but may actually improve the outcomes[55].
+In 2015, a total of 482 infants were enrolled in a feeding bundle study, which was a prospective quality improvement project to standardize a protocol for initiating and advancing enteral feeds, and to improve the nutritional care of neonates admitted to the NICU[55].
+In this study, the feeding bundle included breast milk feeding, initiating feedings within 24 h of birth, fortification of breast milk with additional calcium, phosphorus and vitamin D, and the use of trophic feeding for 5 d for ELBW infants followed by daily increases of 10 to 20 mL/kg per day if criteria for tolerance are met.
+The rate of NEC after bundle implementation was decreased compared to the baseline rate of NEC prior to bundle implementation.
+Therefore, the authors suggest that early initiation and advancement of enteral feedings does not increase NEC risk, but may actually improve the outcomes[55].
 In 2016, Gephart et al[14] reviewed papers published and found that studies consistently showed lower or unchanged NEC rates when SFPs were used.
-They combined data from 9 observational studies of infants with birth weight < 1500 g and showed an overall reduced odds of NEC by 67% (OR = 0.33, 95%CI: 0.17, 0.65, P = 0.001) when SFPs were used.
+They combined data from nine observational studies of infants with birth weight < 1500 g and showed overall reduced odds of NEC by 67% (OR = 0.33, 95%CI: 0.17, 0.65, P = 0.001) when SFPs were used.
 Therefore, it is possible that SFPs reduce the risk of NEC.

 CONCLUSION

 In this review, we summarize the results of the recent clinical trials and meta-analyses that support some of the common clinical practices to reduce the risk of NEC in premature infants.
 Firstly, it is evident that human milk feeding can reduce the incidence of NEC.
-We suggest enhanced lactation support in all neonatal intensive care units as well as the establishment of more human milk banks in NICUs.
-Secondly, while most of the studies demonstrated that supplementation of probiotics can significantly reduce the incidence of NEC in premature infants, there are still some concerns in regards to the quality of probiotic preparations, safety, optimal dosage, and treatment duration.
-Thirdly, antibiotic prophylaxis would not reduce the incidence of NEC and prolonged empirical use of antibiotics may in fact increase the risk of NEC for high-risk premature infants.
-Therefore, restricting initial empiric antibiotic use should be implemented in our daily practice.
+We suggest enhanced lactation support in all NICUs, as well as the establishment of more human milk banks in NICUs.
+Secondly, while most of the studies demonstrated that probiotic supplementation can significantly reduce the incidence of NEC in premature infants, there are still some concerns in regards to the quality of probiotic preparations, safety, optimal dosage, and treatment duration.
+Thirdly, antibiotic prophylaxis does not reduce the incidence of NEC, and prolonged empirical use of antibiotics may in fact increase the risk of NEC for high-risk premature infants.
+Therefore, restricting initial empiric antibiotic use should be implemented in daily practice.
 Lastly, SFPs are recommended both for prevention of postnatal growth restriction and NEC.

 ACKNOWLEDGEMENTS